gaehlerm/SoftwareEngineering/README.md

 E     +  where False = <built-in function isclose>(1.0, (2 ** 0.5))
 ```

 Apparently I made a mistake in the implementation.
-The correct implementation of the `distance to` function would be
+I forgot to take the y-component into account.
+The correct implementation of the `distance_to` function would be

 ```py
 	def distance_to(self, other):